renduh/LanguageList/README.md

 test001.py: Make page with small array
 - Get translations and turn into a saved array
 - Get images into a folder named the same as English word

-FOLDER initial-tests INCLUDES
-- googletrans test
-- icrawler test
-- all in one file test
-- index.html is a test Vue file to display results showing json data and images from test scrape

-FOLDER word-lists INCLUDES
-- Text document of 625 words with link to website words are taken from - this list used
-- Text document of 400 words with link to website words are taken from

-MAIN FOLDER INCLUDES
-- index.html Vue file that loads the json and creates page of translations with images
-- words625-getimages.py uses arrays of words and icrawler to scrape images from Bing image search - Bing used because the icrawler library was erroring when trying to use Google image search, github says it's a known error
-- words625-makejson.py uses googletrans to get translation of words in arrays and makes the json file engtocy.json which lists groups, english, cymru and image link

-Ended up using two different python files to seperate scraping the images and constructing the json file because there was only a need to scrape images once, whereas I ran the makejson file quite a few times before I got the json formatted as I wanted.